LABORA-INF-UFG/xapp-workshop/contents/class_1.md

 ## Logging

 The logs of OSC's Near-RT RIC components and xApps using OSC's xApp frameworks can be printed by using the `kubectl logs` command.
-It requires the pod's name (accessable using the `kubectl get pods` command) and namespace.
+It requires the pod's name (accessible using the `kubectl get pods` command) and namespace.

 ------------------------------------------------------------------------ **EXERCISE 9** ------------------------------------------------------------------------